dataforgoodfr/batch7_satellite_ges/README.md

 	- Step 2: Elimination of irrelevant peaks to keep only ‘true’ anomalies: So far, through a quite drastic & manual methodology, with rules to keep only clear Gaussians ; Objective to improve this part with algo-based anomaly detection

 - Aggregate known sources of CO² from inventory data: Using EDGAR & World Resource Institute

+- Find nearest inventory from peak position, using the wind vector.

-- Compare peak to known sources and confirm them
+- Compare peak to known sources emissions and confirm them

 Second approach: supervised model to learn to detect peaks from inventory data [not started]
 - Use areas where inventory data are complete to let a supervised model learn peaks in OCO2 data